This is the multi-page printable view of this section. Click here to print.

 An indexer sends processed Documents to a specific destination.
 Only one Indexer can be defined; all pipelines will feed to the same Indexer.

 used in your run.
-For example, to use the SolrIndexer
+For example, to use the SolrIndexer, you provide separate indexer and solr config blocks.

 See Indexers for more information about configuring your Indexer.